 If you’ve set up a bird feeder to no avail, there are several things you can do that will help attract birds to your feeders.
 Birds are continually looking for safe places to establish a home that is convenient to water and nourishment.
 Adding elements in and around your property, in addition to bird feeders, that provide a safe, stress-free habitat, will help attract birds to feeders and keep them coming back.
+Follow these seven steps and you will be attracting birds to feeders and your garden in no time.

 Consider adding shrubbery or trees that will give birds a habitat that offers shelter from weather and predators.
 Trees and shrubs with dense foliage make excellent places for birds to hide and build nests.